The Ultimate HIIT Workout With Weights For An Intense Session

 #2: Pick Your Exercise Order Strategically

-When you are doing HIIT workouts with weights, it’s a good idea to sequence exercises back to back that use the same equipment.
+When doing HIIT workouts with weights, it’s a good idea to sequence exercises back to back that use the same equipment.

 For example, if you want to do a HIIT workout with kettlebells and medicine balls, perform exercises like kettlebell sumo squats, kettlebell swings, and kettlebell single-leg Romanian deadlifts back to back before you move on to medicine ball slams, medicine ball chops, and medicine ball V-ups.

-Similarly, if you’re doing a HIIT dumbbell workout with adjustable dumbbells, sequence exercises in a row that use the same weight, so you don’t have to feel pressured to be racing to adjust the weights between every single exercise to higher and lower the weight.
+Similarly, if you’re doing a full-body dumbbell workout with adjustable dumbbells, sequence exercises in a row that use the same weight so you don’t have to feel pressured to race to adjust the weights between every exercise.

 Kettlebell squat exercise.